jorgecarleitao/public-contracts/docs/contracts_api/contract.rst

     .. attribute:: price

-        The price of the contract, in cents (to an integer).
+        The price of the contract, in cents (to be an integer).

     .. attribute:: category

-        A Foreign key to the contract's :doc:`category`.
+        A Foreign key to the contract :doc:`category`.

     .. attribute:: contractors

-        A ManyToMany relationship to :doc:`entities <entity>`.
+        A ManyToMany relationship with :doc:`entities <entity>`.
 Related name "contracts_made".

     .. attribute:: contracted

-        A ManyToMany relationship to :doc:`entities <entity>`.
+        A ManyToMany relationship with :doc:`entities <entity>`.

     .. attribute:: added_date